- About The Myers-Briggs Company

 bChannels has achieved a scale which needs a framework where future leaders can step up and take responsibility.

-This is how the conversation started with The Myers-Briggs Company. bChannels wanted a new leadership model.
+This is how the conversation started with us. bChannels wanted to talk about a new leadership model.

 The first step was to bring more people into the discussion.
-Our consultant met with the leadership team, the board and the investors to understand the business and its future plans fully.
-From this came an eight-point framework of bChannels competencies, which informed a development programme and could also be used in performance management and selection.
-The development programme included the MBTI instrument and 360 feedback, and modules such as:
+Our consultants met with the leadership team, the board and the investors to understand the business and its future plans fully.
+From these meetings came an eight-point framework of bChannels competencies, which informed a development program and could also be used in performance management and selection.
+The development program included the MBTI instrument and 360-degree feedback, and modules such as:

 - Introduction to leadership